Up to 60% off sofas & mattresses — limited‑time deals.

 How do I know if the seat is too deep?

-If your child can’t sit back with feet supported without sliding forward, it’s too deep (or needs a firm back pillow).
+If your child cannot sit back with feet supported without sliding forward, the seat is too deep or the back needs extra support.
+Seat depth guides make that easier to sanity-check.

 Should I worry about “new sofa smell”?